Configure Data Retention

 You can override this value on the organization level.

-13. The Transaction History setting determines how long transaction history records are kept, counting from the time the submission is started.
+12. Select a number of days to keep transaction history records, counting from the time the submission is started, from the Transaction History dropdown list.
 The default is 180 days.

-15. Error Log setting determines how long error log entries and data that are not associated with a submission will be kept, counting from the time that the error occurred.
+14. Select how long error log entries and data that are not associated with a submission are kept, counting from the time that the error occurred, from the Error Log dropdown list.

-16. Event Log setting determines how long event log entries that are not associated with a submission will be kept, counting from the time that the event was logged.
+15. Select how long event log entries that are not associated with a submission are kept, counting from the time that the event was logged, from the Event Log dropdown list.

-17. Groovy Service Log setting determines how long log entries for Groovy service invocations will be kept, counting from invocation time.
+16. Select how long log entries for Groovy service invocations are kept, counting from invocation time, from the Groovy Service Log dropdown list.

 Note

-Open the event log and search for events using data retention key word to see the actual number of purged transactions of each category.
+Open the event log and search for events using data retention keywords to see the actual number of purged transactions of each category.

 Next, learn how to configure organization data retention.